cr4sh-me/NHLauncher/README.md

 You can delete button by holding it, and clicking appropriate option.
 Please note that you can only delete buttons that were created by you

 - Threading:
-This app is running some tasks on threads, especially Sqlite queries, so you can operate without freezing your main ui thread
+This app is using ExecutorService for some tasks, especially Sqlite queries, so you can operate without freezing your main ui thread

 - Themes manager:
 You can fully customize NHLauncher appearance by selecting theme manager from top right toolbar